-Throughout the 40 years since its start, Daniel Clements says the greatest pleasure the business has provided is in finding special clocks.
+Throughout the 40 years since its start, Daniel Clements says the greatest pleasure the business has provided is in finding special antique clocks.
 Then restoring them as sympathetically as possible.
 Over the years they have developed the skills of lots of young people in their care.
 Trying to instill a love of old things and learning about their origins along the way.
 Touching old things, smelling them, and getting under ‘their skin’ is a long process and needs patience and understanding.

-The workshop is the hub of the entire operation and nothing is allowed to leave until Mr Clements is satisfied with the result.
+The clock workshop is the hub of the entire operation and nothing is allowed to leave until Mr Clements is satisfied with the result.
 A familiar motto of the business is the saying ‘well bought, is half sold’.
 The special type of antique clocks Pendulum look for are so hard to find, selling them is the easiest part.

 So many customers are now long term friends

 Over the years many special pieces have come into their hands and customers have become friends.Examples of this provide instances of expertise combining with history to provide the customer with a truly remarkable acquisition.
 One particular clock sold to an Australian client was by the clockmaker Henry Lane.
 This was a superb musical Bristol Longcase clock from c.1790.
 Henry Lane, as it happens,was the first clockmaker in Australia.
 The story of how this comes about was a compelling one.